 MACD/Bollinger Band Strategy

 In our next strategy, we utilized the Ichimoku indicator.
-There are six different components that make up this particular indicator, but for this strategy we focused on the Kumo cloud.
-The Kumo cloud is comprised of the Senkou A and Senkou B lines.
-In this strategy, we buy when price is above the Kumo cloud (above the Senkou A and Senkou B lines) and sell when price is below the cloud.
-Here are the results;
+There are six different components that make up this particular indicator, but for this Ichimoku Cloud strategy, we focused on the Kumo Cloud.
+The Kumo Cloud is comprised of the Senkou A and Senkou B lines.
+In this strategy, we buy when price is above the Kumo Cloud (above the Senkou A and Senkou B lines) and sell when price is below the Cloud.
+Here are the results:

 Moving Average Strategy

 As you can see, the results of this test were quite good.
 The net gain on the strategy was +18.44%, which beat out the buy and hold by 3.73%.
 Additional attention should be paid to the sheer number of trades taken in this scenario.
-At a whopping 495 trades, be prepared for lots time in front of the screens.
-Let’s see how the 15m compares to the other time frames we tested;
+At a whopping 495 trades, be prepared for lots of time in front of the screens.
+Let’s see how the 15-minute compares to the other time frames we tested:

 Reversal Candle Strategy

-Interestingly, not only does the 15m time frame outperform the buy and hold, but so too does the 30m time frame.
-In addition, the number of trades taken over the 7000 candle period was relatively small for both time frames, which certainly favors the trader who prefers the ‘less is more’ style of trading.
+Interestingly, not only does the 15-minute time frame outperform the buy and hold, but so too does the 30-minute time frame.
+In addition, the number of trades taken over the 7,000-candle-period was relatively small for both time frames, which certainly favors the trader who prefers the ‘less is more’ style of trading.

 The results of these tests when stacked against each other were quite illuminating.
 Most interesting was the fact that the simplest methodologies seem to work better than the more complex methodologies.

 Overall, the strategy with the best results was the Reversal Candle Strategy.
-Both the 15m and 30m time frames performed well, but the 30m was the overall winner outperforming the asset by a whopping +18.14% over the time period we tested.
-Second runner up went to the SMA Strategy, and specifically the 30m timeframe, which outperformed the asset by +17.73%.
+Both the 15-minute and 30-minute time frames performed well, but the 30-minute was the overall winner outperforming the asset by a whopping +18.14% over the time period we tested.
+The second runner-up went to the SMA Strategy, specifically the 30-minute time frame, which outperformed the asset by +17.73%.

 On the opposite side of the curve, we find the MACD strategy as the weakest performer of all of the strategies that we tested.
 Below is a breakdown of the net profit, across time frames, of each of the strategies.